-Updated on November 15th, 2019 by Bob Ciura
+Updated on December 21st, 2021 by Bob Ciura

-As a result, numerous countries make coordinated efforts to phase out coal in favor of natural gas and renewable energy sources, such as solar and wind power.
+As a result, numerous countries are making coordinated efforts to phase out coal in favor of natural gas, as well as renewable energy sources such as solar and wind power.

 Table Of Contents

 You can use the following table of contents to instantly jump to a specific stock:

 The top four coal stocks are ranked based on total expected returns over the next five years, from lowest to highest.
 These four coal stocks collectively represent our top picks in the coal industry over the next five years.

 BHP Group (BHP)

 BHP traces its roots back to 1851 and a tin mine on a small island in Indonesia, called Billiton.
 Today, it is an exploration and production giant in the metals and mining industry, and is headquartered in Melbourne, Australia.
 BHP explores, produces, and processes oil, iron ore, metallurgical coal, and copper.

 The company has a diversified production portfolio.
 Approximately 64% of EBITDA in fiscal 2020 was derived from Iron Ore production, 19% from Copper, 10% from Petroleum and 7% from Coal.

 Click here to download our most recent Sure Analysis report on BHP Group (preview of page 1 of 3 shown below):